Michelle Stanard Duhon

 Alan Raphael has been involved in public relations, marketing, advertising and special events in New Orleans for more than three decades.
 The Bastrop, LA native, and Tulane University graduate began his career with KALB-TV (NBC), later moving to WBRZ-TV (ABC).Raphael joined New Orleans advertising and public relations agency Montgomery, Stire & Ehrhardt, serving Ringling Bros. and Barnum & Bailey Circus, Walt Disney’s World On Ice, International Paper, Burger King and the Greater New Orleans Tourism Marketing Corporation.
 Raphael is a licensed tour guide, additionally completing the Friends of the Cabildo Walking Tour class in April 2001.
 In 2006, Raphael joined the staff at The National World War II Museum.As Marketing Outreach Manager, Raphael’s energies are now focused on sharpening the Museum’s outreach efforts.
 In 2015, Raphael was honored by the New Orleans Concierge Association as Sales & Marketing Person of the Year.
 In his hours away from the Museum, Raphael enjoys cycling, New Orleans music and cultural events, and photography of same.
 Alan joined the SOC Board at the beginning of 2017.
 He serves on both the Tours & Marketing and Education Committees.

 Annie Irvin is the Executive Director at the Beauregard-Keyes Historic House and Garden, in the French Quarter.
 A native of New Orleans, she grew up with a fond appreciation of the city’s unique historic and cultural traditions.
 Much of her career has been devoted to heritage conservation and the preservation of our built environment.
 After working at the Preservation Research Center for several years, she co-founded the New Orleans Master Crafts Guild.
-She is passionate about civic engagement and is a board member for both the Irish Channel Neighborhood Association and the Committee for a Better New Orleans.
-Annie joined the SOC Board in 2017 and currently serves as SOC’s Chair of Restoration.
+She is passionate about civic engagement and is a board member of both the Irish Channel Neighborhood Association and the Committee for a Better New Orleans.
+Annie joined the SOC Board in 2017 and currently serves as SOC’s Chair of Restoration and also as Secretary.

 Sandy was born and raised in Georgia, before coming to New Orleans in 1995.
 Sandy holds a M.A. in history, and has worked as a tour guide for twelve years.
 She is a member of the SOC Restoration Committee and joined the Board in January 2017.